django-oscar/django-oscar/README.md

     mkvirtualenv --no-site-packages oscar
 	workon oscar

-After checking out your fork, install the latest version of Django (currenty a beta of 1.3)
+After checking out your fork, install the latest version of Django into your virtualenv (currenty a beta of 1.3)

     wget http://www.djangoproject.com/download/1.3-beta-1/tarball/
 	pip install Django-1.3-beta-1.tar.gz

-Install all packages from the requirements file
+Install all packages from the requirements file.

 	pip install -r requirements.txt

+Note: In case of gcc crashing and complaining in-between installation process, make sure you have appropriate -devel packages installed (ie. mysql-devel) in your system.

 Install oscar in development mode within your virtual env